ArtifexSoftware/mupdf.js/examples/tests/README.md

 To run a single test, then send the test file you want as a parameter, e.g.

 	npm run test -- src/journal.test.ts

-## Note

-These tests run with your local "mupdf" module that is found in the "dist" directory on the top level!